 24-hour security at Eastbourne Marina

-Alongside Premier Marina’s own security measures we are also committed to supporting Project Kraken - a joint coastal crime prevention initiative that’s delivered by the National Crime Agency, Border Force and Police.
+Alongside Premier Marinas' own security measures, Premier is also committed to supporting Project Kraken - a joint coastal crime prevention initiative that’s delivered by the National Crime Agency, Border Force and Police.
 This initiative encourages close and regular liaison between our marinas and the local Police force who look to both Premier and its customers to report security issues or suspicious situations.
-If you are at Sovereign Harbour and you experience any of the situations described below we ask that the you report it immediately to either the marina team or call the local police on 101, or anonymously at Crimestoppers on 0800 555 111 quoting 'Kraken'.
+If you are at Sovereign Harbour and you experience any of the situations described below we ask that you report it immediately to either the marina team or call the local police on 101, or anonymously at Crimestoppers on 0800 555 111 quoting 'Kraken'.

 What you should report to your Premier marina team or the Police – as appropriate

 Project Kraken: “We want you to report any unusual or suspicious activity near the coastline and in maritime environments.
 This could include: